raml-org/raml-spec/versions/raml-10/raml-10.md

 | (&lt;annotationName&gt;)? | [Annotations](#annotations) to be applied to this API.
 An annotation is a map having a key that begins with "(" and ends with ")" where the text enclosed in parentheses is the annotation name, and the value is an instance of that annotation.
 | facets? | A map of additional, user-defined restrictions that will be inherited and applied by any extending subtype.
 See section [User-defined Facets](#user-defined-facets) for more information.
 | xml? | The capability to configure [XML serialization of this type instance](#xml-serialization-of-type-instances).
-| enum? | Enumeration of possible values for this built-in scalar type.
-The value is an array containing representations of possible values, or a single value if there is only one possible value.
+| enum? | An enumeration of all the possible values of instances of this type.
+The value is an array containing representations of these possible values; an instance of this type MUST be equal to one of these values.

 The "schema" and "type" facets are mutually exclusive and synonymous: processors MUST NOT allow both to be specified, explicitly or implicitly, inside the same type declaration.
 Therefore, the following examples are invalid: